- When is the application deadline? →

 - Are students who have participated in RESESS before glad that they did? →

 When is the application deadline?

-The RESESS Internship is a multi-summer internship program, primarily funded by NSF OEDG, that is dedicated to increasing diversity in the geosciences.
-RESESS encourages applications from individuals who are members of a group that is historically under-represented in the Earth or environmental sciences, and from students who can demonstrate experience working towards raising awareness about the importance of the geosciences among broad or diverse segments of the population.
+The RESESS Internship is a multi-summer research experience, primarily funded by NSF, that is dedicated to increasing diversity in the geosciences.
+RESESS encourages applications from individuals who are members of a group that is historically underrepresented in the Earth or environmental sciences and from students who can demonstrate experience working towards raising awareness about the importance of the geosciences among broad or diverse segments of the population.

 Who is eligible to participate?

 - Citizens and permanent residents of the U.S.

 - Full-time students who are generally sophomores or juniors in college.